NetLabsTech/NetMonitor/README.md

 # NetMonitor

-NetMonitor is a local network connection analysis tool for Windows.
+NetMonitor is a local network monitoring and behavioral analysis tool for Windows.

-It provides real-time visibility into inbound and outbound connections, with process-level correlation, helping identify unusual or unexpected network activity on the local system.
+It provides real-time visibility into inbound and outbound connections, correlating them with running processes to help identify anomalous or context-inconsistent activity on the system.

 ## Features

 - Real-time inbound and outbound connection monitoring
 - Process-to-connection correlation
-- Basic network inspection and visibility
+- Behavioral analysis of network activity
+- Detection of unusual or context-inconsistent patterns
-- Local diagnostic and analysis capabilities
+- Lightweight inspection and local analysis capabilities
+- Fully local operation (no external data collection)

+## Use Case

+NetMonitor is designed for users who want deeper visibility into system-level network behavior, including:

+- System administrators
+- Security enthusiasts
+- Advanced users

+It is intended as a complementary tool for analysis and inspection, not as a replacement for antivirus or endpoint protection solutions.

 ## Download

-Download the latest version here: https://github.com/NetLabsTech/NetMonitor/releases/latest
+Download the latest version here:
+https://github.com/NetLabsTech/NetMonitor/releases/latest

 ## Support (optional)

 If you find this tool useful, you can support its development:
 https://paypal.me/netmonitorlabs

 ## Disclaimer

-This software is provided for educational, diagnostic and security analysis purposes only.
+This software is provided for educational, diagnostic, and security analysis purposes only.

+It operates entirely on the local system and does not transmit data externally by default.

-The author makes no guarantees regarding the accuracy, reliability, or completeness of the information provided by this tool.
+The author makes no guarantees regarding accuracy or completeness of the analysis provided.

-This software operates locally on the system where it is executed.
-No external data collection or transmission is performed by default.

 Users are solely responsible for how they use this software.
-Any misuse, including but not limited to unauthorized monitoring of networks or systems, is strictly the responsibility of the user.

-The author shall not be held liable for any damage, data loss, legal issues, or misuse resulting from the use of this software.

 Use at your own risk.